Vetri Cucina Family

 Marc then set his sights on the suburbs of Philadelphia to open an Italian steakhouse in Bryn Mawr called Fiore Rosso.
 This unique restaurant opened in June of 2022 and features only the freshest cuts of meat and seafood.
 The restaurant also boasts an incredible wine room and extensive beverage program.

 Marc’s latest venture is Pizzeria Salvy – a pizzeria inspired by his father, Sal Vetri.
 Marc and his culinary team have perfected their signature pizza doughs and are excited to open a pizza restaurant once again.
 Sal’s famous meatballs will be on the menu as well as a selection of salads, antipasti and seasonal vegetables.
 Pizzeria Salvy opened in May 2023 in the Comcast Technology Center in center city Philadelphia.

 After graduating from The University of Massachusetts Amherst, Jeff Benjamin met Marc Vetri in New York City while working in the food industry.
 When Marc decided to return to his native Philadelphia to open Vetri Cucina, he tapped Jeff to be his business partner and general manager—and the rest is history.

-Jeff lives in Cherry Hill with his wife, Melissa, and their two daughters.
-When not working, he can be found rooting for his children’s sports teams, as well as his beloved Cubs and 76ers.
+Jeff lives in Cherry Hill with his wife, Melissa, and has two daughters.
+When not working, he can be found spending time with his family and rooting for his beloved sports teams, the Cubs and 76ers.